telerik/kendo-ui-core/docs/controls/editors/upload/validation.md

 ### Maximum File Size

-The `maxFileSize` property defines the maximum size allowed for a file which is intended to be uploaded to the server.
-If the selected file exceeds the maximum size, a validation error message (`File size too large.`) is displayed.
+The `maxFileSize` property defines the maximum size in bytes allowed of a file that is intended for upload to the server.
+If the selected file exceeds the maximum size, a validation error message, such as `File size too large.`, is displayed.

 ### Minimum File Size

-The `minFileSize` property defines the minimum size allowed for a file which is intended to be uploaded to the server.
-If the size of the selected file is less than the minimum size, a validation error message (`File size too small.`) is displayed.
+The `minFileSize` property defines the minimum size in bytes allowed of a file that is intended for upload to the server.
+If the size of the selected file is less than the minimum size, a validation error message, such as `File size too small.`, is displayed.

 ## Browser Limitations